ekobsd/msexcel/notes.md

 | --------------- | -------------------------- |
 | ctrl + t             | Creating a Table |

-> Note: We can remote the table by "Convert to range" menu on table design tab.
+> Note: We can remove the table(convert it as normal cell) by using "Convert to range" menu on table design tab.

 ## Tips